Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 - An `Order` contains the necessary information to carry out a swap: If it is a buy or sell, the size of the swap, and the relevant tokens.
   - We also need to specify the mint addresses of the tokens we want to swap.
   - The reason we need the Orca token's address is because swap routing on devnet uses the Orca token as an intermediate exchange: SOL -> ORCA -> USDC.
 - We're specifying the decimals, to ease our on the fly calculations 😅.
-Notice that we're `export`ing these so that they can be accessed by our Wallet component.
+Notice that we're `export`ing these so that they can be accessed by our other components.
+They'll pop up again further ahead in the Pathway, when we're displaying the order book.

 ```typescript
 // components/protocols/pyth/lib/wallet.tsx